Ferdinand Marcos's cult of personality: "Regional military power" propaganda

-The Philippines was not a regional military power during the Marcos years but neither was it the weakest, with the Armed Forces of the Philippines saying it "was one of the most well-equipped militaries in Asia" at that time.
+The Philippines was not a regional military power during the Marcos years, but neither was it the weakest, with the Armed Forces of the Philippines saying it "was one of the most well-equipped militaries in Asia" at that time.
 While Marcos did invest heavily in the military during his term, other countries in Asia such as Thailand and Cambodia were ahead of the Philippines in terms of military capabilities at that time.
 The Philippines also depended greatly on the United States for its own external defense then.

-According to a 2004 paper by Andrew Tan for the Institute of Defence and Strategic Studies Singapore, the militaries of Singapore, Malaysia, Indonesia and the Philippines "could be described as militarily weak, with small numbers of major weapon systems."
+According to a 2004 paper by Andrew Tan for the Institute of Defence and Strategic Studies Singapore, the militaries of Singapore, Malaysia, Indonesia and the Philippines could be described as militarily weak, with small numbers of major weapon systems.
 Tan, a strategic analyst who specializes in defense and security studies, cites "The Military Balance 1974–75" for a snapshot of military capabilities of Southeast Asian states in 1974 that shows the Philippines trailing Thailand in personnel, 274,000 to 396,000.

-The AFP was also behind the militaries of Thailand, Laos, Cambodia and Singapore in combat aircraft.
-The Philippine Air Force had 36 aircraft units in 1974, putting at par with Malaysia.
+The AFP was also behind the militaries of Thailand, Laos, Cambodia, and Singapore in combat aircraft.
+The Philippine Air Force had 36 aircraft units in 1974, putting it at par with Malaysia.
 Thailand had 105 combat aircraft.
-Laos, which was fighting a civil war at the time, had 85 planes, with "most of the combat aircraft consisted of US-supplied T-28 ground attack aircraft," wrote Tan.
-Singapore had 65 and Cambodia had 64.
+Laos, which was fighting a civil war at the time, had 85 planes, with "most of the combat aircraft consisting of US-supplied T-28 ground attack aircraft," wrote Tan.
+Singapore had 65, and Cambodia had 64.